The Fold Biography

 The Fold are talking of putting together new material as of August 2018 so watch this space (again! :-)

-The combination of 'been there, done that' and the difficulty with getting all six members in one place at one time has led to the decision.
+The combination of having fulfilled early goals and the difficulty with getting all six members in one place at one time has led to the decision.